aayushchugh/aayushchugh/README.md

 Let’s get down to the fun stuff!
 I’m all about working on open-source projects and connecting with folks who geek out over the same things I do.
 There’s nothing like a good collab to spark some magic.
 One of my proudest achievements is creating a real estate website called [_Shriproperty_](https://shriproperty.com).
 It’s a sleek, user-friendly platform that helps people find their dream homes without the hassle.
 Then there’s [_A2INFINITE_](https://a2infinite.com), a fun little project where you can download practice worksheets for your kids.
 Who knew making education accessible could be so rewarding?

+Let’s make the web a more exciting place, one quirky line of code at a time!

  ✉️  You can contact me at [hey@ayushchugh.com](mailto:hey@ayushchugh.com) or book a [1:1](https://cal.com/aayushchugh/30min) session
  <br />
  🚀  I'm currently working on [Tap Invest](https://app.tapinvest.in/signup) and [worldtravelsonline.in](https://www.worldtravelsonline.in/en)